How to Build a Rideshare Dispatch System with Geofencing

 Q: Does this approach fit taxi companies and service providers?

 A: Yes.
-It’s suitable for taxi companies, aggregators, and service providers modernizing legacy dispatch, and for startups shipping an MVP.
+It’s suitable for taxi companies, aggregators, and service providers modernizing legacy taxi dispatch software, and for startups shipping an MVP on a new ride-hailing platform.